-There are three types of resistors that can be used in temperature control: nickel, titanium, and stainless steel.
+Three types of resistors can be used in temperature control: nickel, titanium, and stainless steel.

 Stainless steel is unique in that this material can be used in both power mode and temperature control mode.
-The problem with this type of yarn is that they do not transmit the flavor as well as kanthal yarn.
+The problem with this type of yarn is that they do not transmit the flavor and Kanthal yarn.

-In 2017 the success of temperature controlled vaping began to wane.
-Today, the vast majority of pre-made resistors are Kanthal A1, which does not work in TC mode.
+In 2017 the success of temperature-controlled vaping began to wane.
+Today, most pre-made resistors are Kanthal A1, which does not work in TC mode.